muehlefeldt/unity-machine-learning/basic_rl_env/log.md

 * beta: 1.0e-2.
 * Entropy should drop more slowly?

+## 25BasicEnvPpo to 48BasicEnvPpo
+* First use of a structured hyperparameter search.
+* Still very simple.
+* Uses hyperparameter_search.py to start search.

+## 49
+* Walls in area introduced.

+## 50
+*

 # Next
+* Walls.

+# Longterem plans
 * Merge both git repositories for easier handling.
 Problem with dependency?
 * Reintroduce LSTM and test different step counts and options.
-* Walls.